Leader says Turkey opposes letting Finland, Sweden join NATO - NewsBreak

 The Swedish government’s security policy analysis, which will be used as a basis for Prime Minister Magdalena Andersson’s Cabinet to decide whether to seek membership in the Western military alliance, was presented to Swedish lawmakers Friday.

-Sweden’s governing Social Democratic Party, led by Andersson, is expected to reveal its decision on Sunday.

-The report pointed to NATO membership carrying a number of advantages for Sweden - above all the collective security provided by the 30-member military alliance.
+The report points to number of advantages to joining NATO - above all the collective security provided by the 30-member military alliance.
 At the same time, it lists numerous tactics Russia is likely to take in retaliation.

 These would include cyber and different kind of hybrid attacks, violations of Swedish airspace or territorial sea.
 Other aggressive behavior including strategic signaling with nuclear weapons are also conceivable from Moscow, the report said.

-The report states that Russia’s war in Ukraine limits the possibilities for attacks on other countries but that Russia still has the capacity for a limited number of hostile measures against countries like Sweden.
+The report states that Russia’s ongoing war against Ukraine limits the possibilities for attacks on other countries but that Russia still has the capacity for a limited number of hostile measures against countries like Sweden.

 The report does not make recommendations whether Sweden should join NATO or not.
 Swedish Foreign Minister Ann Linde told lawmakers at the Riksdagen legislature that “an armed attack on Sweden cannot be ruled out” and pointed to the security guarantee that NATO membership would offer.